AndreaBasile97/DigitsRecognition/models/README.md

 - **Model Version:** 1.0
 - **Model Type:** CNN
 - **Training Information:**
-  - Training Algorithms: Cross-fold validation
+  - Training Algorithms: 5 folds Cross-validation
   - Parameters: [Parameter Details]
   - Features: : MNIST images are grayscale images of handwritten digits, each of size 28x28 pixels.
 The pixel values ranging from 0 to 255.
 - **Paper or Resource for More Information:** (https://ieeexplore.ieee.org/document/9451544)